fewnew/art74-fall2018/syllabus.md

 ## Course Requirements and projects
 * This course consists of smaller assignments which build up necessary skills for making the 6 main projects and writing the final paper.
 See descriptions below.
 * There will be assigned readings and videos posted on GitHub.
 Students are required to submit responses with the minimum of 2 paragraphs to these materials on the class repository.
+* Student works throughout the semester will be exhibited in the university galleries and its necessary for all student to participate.
+However they can personally select which of their artworks they would like to show.

 ### 01 ~ Micro Cinema (raster)
 Make an animated gif.
 Harness your skills to create a more elaborate animation or a cinematographic style gif.
 Just use your imagination and create a complicated animation based on a narrative.
 Make sure to include many animation techniques such as tweening by position and/or opacity, filters, transformations, and your own manipulated layers.